-- Publications Committee: Olli Martio (chair), Jaakko Hämeen-Anttila (editor-in-chief of the Humaniora series), Pekka Hakamies (editor-in-chief of the FFC series) and Secretary General Pekka Aula.
+- Publications Committee: Risto Nieminen (chair), Anna Mauranen (vice chair), Olli Martio (editor-in-chief of the Mathematica series), Jaakko Hämeen-Anttila (editor-in-chief of the Humaniora series), Frog (editor-in-chief of the FFC series) and the Secretary General Pekka Aula.
 The committee’s secretary was Mika Koskenoja (editorial secretary of the Mathematica series).

 - Olavi Nevanlinna, Pekka Ilmakunnas and Maria Lähteenmäki continued to act as trustees of the Emil Aaltonen Foundation.